MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Supported-Upgrade-Paths.md

 > Upgrade works best in virtual machines where specific OEM hardware drivers are not needed for a successful upgrade.

 > [!IMPORTANT]
-> **You can only perform conversion from evaluation to retail** with Windows Server 2016 that has been installed by using the Desktop Experience option (**not the Server Core option**).
+> For releases of Windows Server 2016 prior to 14393.0.161119-1705.RS1_REFRESH, **you can only perform conversion from evaluation to retail** with Windows Server 2016 that has been installed by using the Desktop Experience option (not the Server Core option).
+Starting with version 14393.0.161119-1705.RS1_REFRESH and later releases, you can convert evaluation editions to retail regardless of the installation option used.

 > [!IMPORTANT]
 > If your server uses NIC Teaming, disable NIC Teaming prior to upgrade, and then re-enable it after upgrade is complete.
 See [NIC Teaming Overview](https://technet.microsoft.com/library/hh831648(v=ws.11).aspx) for details.